-Revenue collected in advance is recorded as deferred revenue until the event occurs.
+Revenue collected in advance is recorded as deferred revenue until the event occurs or until applicable performance obligations are satisfied as described above.

 Stock-based Compensation Expense.

 Compensation expense for stock-based awards is measured at the grant date, based on the estimated fair value of the award, and is recognized as an expense, typically on a straight-line basis over the employee's requisite service period (generally the vesting period of the equity award) which is generally two to four years.
 Compensation expense for awards with performance conditions that affect vesting is recorded only for those awards expected to vest or when the performance criteria are met.
 The fair value of restricted stock and restricted stock unit awards is determined by the product of the number of shares or units granted and the grant date market price of the underlying common stock.
 The fair value of stock option and common stock purchase warrant awards is estimated on the date of grant utilizing the Black-Scholes-Merton option pricing model.
 The Company accounts for forfeitures of awards as they occur.